-Prerequisites: CIS 10 or 22 or 25 with a grade of "C" or "CR" or better; concurrent enrollment in CIS Lab.
+Prerequisites: CIS 10 or 15 or 22 or 35 with a grade of "C" or "CR" or better.
 A hardware-oriented programming course dealing with programming a computer at the assembler language level.
-Emphasis will be on the assembler language of microcomputers.
+Emphasis will be on the assembley language of microcomputers.
 (CAN CSCI 10).
 Three hours lecture, one hour lab weekly by arrangement.